fluecker/Database/README.md

 $database->......
 ```

-or as Static class like this:
+or as Static class with the following code:

 ```php
 <?php
 Database::getInstance()->.....
 ```

-After this you can use the class like the following methods
+Here are some examples for using the class with methods

 Simple select
 ```php